-(a) Title, Citation and Effective Date.
+Title, Citation and Effective Date.
 These are the Local Bankruptcy Rules of the United States Bankruptcy Court for the Central District of California (hereinafter, "Local Bankruptcy Rules" or "rules").
-They may be cited as "LBR ," and are effective on December 1, 2017.
+They may be cited as "LBR ," and are effective as of the date stated above on the title page.
 The court in its discretion may order that a case or proceeding pending prior to the effective date be governed by the practice of the court prior to the adoption of these LBRs.